AznIronMan/markdown_remover/README.md

 ## Prerequisites

-- Python 3.11.8 or higher (required)
+- Python 3.11.8 or higher (strictly required)
 - PyQt6 (automatically installed during setup)
+- For Linux: X11 or Wayland desktop environment
+- For macOS: OS X 10.10 or higher

 ## Installation